Jabble/tamu-rdm-workshops/modules/legal-and-ethical.md

 	- Perform or display publicly
 	- Grant licenses or transfer copyrights to others

+"It is illegal for anyone to violate any of the rights provided by the copyright law to the owner of copyright.
+These rights, however, are not unlimited in scope."

+From: "Copyright Basics," U.S. Copyright Office, [PDF](https://www.copyright.gov/circs/circ01.pdf)

 ### The problem with data
-Copyright does not apply to facts.
-Nor, does it cover the **labor** of research.

 Copyright it is restricted to work that includes a level of "creative expression."
 And this vague phrase is where legal disputes arise.

+Copyright does not apply to:

+- Facts
+- The **labor** of research

 The distinction between pure fact and "creative expression" is determined primarily by current case law.
 For this reason, copyright can be difficult to determine for data and datasets.
 In some cases, the arrangement of data or portions of a dataset may be protected.
 Since definitions of data and types of data vary, it's best to play it safe.

 ## Licenses and credit for data
 How to play it safe?